Project structure#

 file instead.

-While a setup.cfg
+While you can use a setup.cfg

 """Installation file for ansys-mapdl-core."""